rgc99/irrigation_unlimited/README.md

 ## Frontend

-Because this is an integration there is no frontend.
+Because this is an integration there is no integrated frontend so there is a clean separation between the irrigation engine and the display.
+It allows for a great deal of flexibility in the final appearance.
 For an out-of-the-box vanilla solution, simply put the master and zone binary sensors onto an entity card to see what is going on.

+### Generic Cards

-However, for some inspiration and a compact card try [this](./lovelace/card.yaml).
+For some inspiration and a compact card try [this](./lovelace/card.yaml).

 ![Collapsed](./examples/card_collapsed.png)